jcreinhold/intensity-normalization/tutorials/5min_tutorial.md

 │   ├── imgN.nii.gz
 ```

-All normalization CLIs also can take brain masks as input; the masks (or absence of masks) can affect normalization quality.
+In addition to the images, all normalization CLIs also can take brain masks as input; the masks (or absence of masks) can affect normalization quality.
 If you have brain masks for the corresponding images (for example, the images in `img_dir`), they should be setup
 like so: